trustcrypto/documentation-theme-jekyll/pages/mydoc/importpgp.md

 #### Protonmail

-{% include warning.html content="Only export keys on a computer that you trust (i.e. never a publicly accessible or shared workstation)." %}

 {% include callout.html content="**Step 1.** Follow the instructions in the [Protonmail knowledge base here](https://protonmail.com/support/knowledge-base/download-public-private-key/) to Download your private key" type="default" %}

 {% include callout.html content="**Step 2.** Follow the instructions [here](#loading-keys) to load key onto OnlyKey" type="default" %}

 #### Mailvelope

-{% include warning.html content="Only export keys on a computer that you trust (i.e. never a publicly accessible or shared workstation)." %}

 {% include callout.html content="**Step 1.** Go to the Mailvelope extension key management tab and select 'export' -> select 'private' -> select 'save'." type="default" %}